Filled with homemade cashew ricotta and tempeh "beef", this gluten-free and vegan zucchini noodle lasagna is a meal that the whole family will love.

 Vegan Zucchini Noodle Lasagna

 - 1 batch cashew ricotta

-- 2 tbsp fresh parsley, chopped
+- 2 tablespoon fresh parsley, chopped

-- 1 tbsp fresh chives, chopped
+- 1 tablespoon fresh chives, chopped

-- 1 tbsp fresh oregano
+- 1 tablespoon fresh oregano

-- 2 tbsp water
+- 2 tablespoon water

-- 1/8 tsp pepper
+- ⅛ teaspoon pepper

-Preheat the oven to 375.
+- Preheat the oven to 375.

-Crumble up the tempeh in a bowl into small pieces.
+- Crumble up the tempeh in a bowl into small pieces.
 Mix in soy sauce, herbs, spices, and pepper.
 Heat cooking oil over medium heat in a heavy bottom pan.
 Add onions and garlic and sauté for 5 minutes, stirring frequently, until onions are fragrant and translucent.
 Add seasoned tempeh and sauté until tempeh is lightly browned.
 Remove from heat and set aside.

-Cut 1" off each end of the zucchinis.
+- Cut 1" off each end of the zucchinis.
 Using a mandoline slicer set at .5mm, slice the zucchini lengthwise to get flat lasagna "noodles".

-Layer a 7x11 pan with 1/2 cup of marinara sauce.
+- Layer a 7x11 pan with ½ cup of marinara sauce.
 Top with one layer of zucchini.
 Add a layer of herbed ricotta, tempeh beef, and marinara sauce in that order.
 Repeat once more ending with marinara sauce.
 Add one final layer of zucchini and marinara sauce.
 Top with vegan parmesan cheese.

-Let sit 10 minutes before serving.
+- Let sit 10 minutes before serving.